EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 About This Course

-What Is EUS CAT2 Safe Dig?
+What Is EUSR CAT2 Safe Dig?

 It is a hands-on course.
 Every delegate will plan a safe dig, carry out a written risk assessment and permit to dig, operate locating equipment on site, excavate to the 500mm level, and then dig horizontally to expose a live buried service under assessment conditions.